 - Number of grammatical errors, spelling errors, and syntactic inconsistencies

 - Frequency of buzzwords (programming languages, frameworks, OSes, software packages, etc.)

 - How easy it is to tell what someone did at each of their jobs

 - Undergraduate GPA

 TrialPay’s hiring bar and interview process

 Now, here’s what I discovered.
 The bar height represents effect size.
-Every feature with a bar was statistically significant, and if you mouse over each bar, you can also see the p-value.
+Every feature with a bar was statistically significant.
 These results were quite surprising, and I will try to explain and provide more info about some of the more interesting stuff I found.